Varigarble/email_list_producer/README.md

 a list of commonly used combinations of names, initials, and periods at that domain name.
 See "FirstMiddleLast potential emails.txt" for a sample output.

-**fake_binary_counter.py:** I'm including it in this project because it elucidates the core logic of adding permutations to a list without the added complexity of string slicing, permuting periods, and checking other string conditions.
+**fake_binary_counter.py:** I'm including it in this project because it demonstrates the core logic of adding permutations to a list without the added complexity of string slicing, permuting periods, and checking other string conditions.